AmmyClover/UmeeTestnetETH/README.md

 # UmeeTestnetETH
-Umee autotest for the Ethereum network
+Umee autotest for the Ethereum network.
+To work, you only need to enter the wallet addresses in "Wallets.txt"